 Previously, former Future Fund deputy chair Alicia Gregory flagged that the sovereign wealth fund is exploring alternative avenues beyond a traditional bond-equity portfolio having realised that structurally higher inflation could undermine the defensiveness of bonds.

-“Investors may need to search for alternative forms of defensiveness through that type of environment, perhaps through shorter duration of private credit, differentiated hedging, or seeking assets with a higher, pass-through domestic inflation,” Gregory explained at the Australian Wealth Management Summit in Sydney.
+“Investors may need to search for alternative forms of defensiveness through that type of environment, perhaps through shorter duration of private credit, differentiated hedging, or seeking assets with a higher, pass-through domestic inflation,” Gregory said at the Australian Wealth Management Summit in Sydney.

 Prolonged impact predicted